lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 deploy();
 ```

-Run the below command from SmartContract directory to deploy myFirstContract.
+Run the command below at SmartContract directory to deploy MyFirstContract.

 >`node deploy.js`